NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 ``ctm_filepath`` (Optional):

-  CTM file is used for the evaluation of word-level diarization result and word-timestamp alignment.
+  CTM file is used for the evaluation of word-level diarization results and word-timestamp alignment.
 CTM file follows the following convention: ``<uniq-id> <speaker ID> <word start time> <word end time> <word> <confidence>`` Since confidence is not required for evaluating diarization results, it can have any value.
 Note that the ``<speaker_id>`` should be exactly matched with speaker IDs in RTTM.

   Example lines of CTM file: